Dirk Zimmer: Car accident and death

 In Tivoli, on a walk to the river on the afternoon of September 21, 2008, Zimmer was struck by a car.
-He died five days later on September 26 from his wounds at St. Francis Hospital in Poughkeepsie, N.Y.
+He died from his injuries on September 26 at St. Francis Hospital in Poughkeepsie, N.Y.
 He is survived by two sisters who live in Germany.
-The sequel of the book Egon (published 1980), on which he was working at that time, was left unfinished.
+The sequel of the book Egon (1980), on which he was working at that time, was left unfinished.
 Egon, Zimmer's adventurous, furry alter ego, leaves the following note at the end of the book: "I am having a good time.
 I will be home some day but not until the show ends.
 Maybe soon."

 Legacy

-Zimmer's offbeat, sometimes grotesque, but always gentle humor made him one of the most sought-after illustrators for "scary" picture books, two of which were selected as American Library Association Notable Book lists for children's books.
+Zimmer's offbeat, sometimes grotesque, but always gentle humour made him much sought-after as an illustrator for "scary" picture books, two of which were included in the American Library Association Notable Book lists for children's books.

-The Trick-Or-Treat Trap—the only book that he has written and illustrated by himself, got the most resonance and response in criticism.
-So The New York Times praised the humor of this work with the adjective "tongue-in-cheek": "His pen has bite as he pictures a wonderfully wicked assortment of ornery little beings."
+The Trick-Or-Treat Trap - the only book that he wrote and illustrated himself - was critically well received.
+The New York Times praised its "tongue-in-cheek" humour: "His pen has bite as he pictures a wonderfully wicked assortment of ornery little beings."